 Why use steel frame and composite car park decking in car park construction?

-Steel is light weight yet high strength so has reduced foundation requirements making it an economical solution for multi storey car park construction.
+Steel is light weight yet high strength so has reduced foundation requirements making it an economical solution for raised deck and multi storey car park construction.

 It is durable and needs minimum maintenance with lifespans of up to 50 years.
 Steel is also quick to erect, which reduces construction timescales, and therefore car park construction costs.